rahulunair/dl_service/README.md

-# A mircoservice application to deploy a DL application
+# A mircoservice application using DL models over an API

 - Base TensorFlow or Pytorch framework
 - A deep learning service like image classification